DataDog/documentation/content/en/monitors/incident_management.md

 In the Datadog paradigm, any of the following are appropriate situations for declaring an incident:

-* An issue is potentially impacting customers or services
+* An issue is impacting customers or services
 * You do not know whether you should call an incident.
 Notify other people and increase severity appropriately.

 ## Usage

 Incident Management requires no installation.
 To view your incidents, go to the [Incidents][1] page for a feed of all ongoing incidents.
+You can configure additional fields that appear for all incidents in [Incident Settings][2].

 ### Creating an incident